 Who knew the candy-colored Dragon Fruit or Pitaya came from a cactus?
 These bright pink fruits come from a night-blooming cactus commonly known as the Queen of the Night.
 Despite their flashy appearance, their flavor is very mild.
 Many compare it to a bland, slightly sweet melon or kiwi.

 How to Eat It: Simply slice, open, scoop out the white pulp, and eat or add it to smoothies and shakes.

 Health Benefits: What it lacks in intense flavor, it makes up for in nutritional content.
 It is low in calories and high in protein, fiber, vitamin C, iron, and calcium.

 6. Aloe vera

-You already know about this spiny succulent's applications in treating burns, rashes, and minor cuts and scrapes, but its benefits extend much further.
+You already know about this succulent's applications in treating burns, rashes, and minor cuts and scrapes, but its benefits extend much further.

-How to Eat It: Peel away the tough, bitter outer leaf and blend the translucent inner part into drinks and smoothies, chop it into salads or poach slices in water to get rid of the slimy texture.
+How to Eat It: Peel away the tough, bitter outer leaf, blend the translucent inner part into drinks and smoothies, and chop it into salads or poach slices in water to get rid of the slimy texture.